 Ans.
-Zombies are essentially the premature processes whose mature parent processes died without reaping its children.
+Zombies are essentially premature processes whose mature parent processes died without reaping their children.
 Zombie processes are already dead.

 The kill command or system call has no effect on it.
 It’s just an entry in the process table.
-None of the resources like memory, running code or any active file does have any association with a zombie.
+None of the resources like memory, running code, or any active file have any association with a zombie.

 Ans.
 When a process dies, all resources are cleaned up including the entry in the process table.
 This entry is kept around, forming a zombie, to allow the parent process to track the exit status of the child.

 The parent determines the exit status by calling wait() syscall.
 Calling wait() drives the zombie to disappear and this means reaping the child.
 Thus we can say that a zombie comes into existence when a process dies, but its parent hasn’t called wait yet.

 Ans.
 An existing zombie process can be determined by running “ps aux” and then looking for a Z in the STAT column.